The-Animonculory/Modding-Resources/Grass Lods.md

 ![TexGen settings](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/NewTexGenSettings.webp)

-Ensure that `Grass` checkbox is checked and that the `Texture size Min` is set to `32`.
+Ensure that either the `Grass` or `Complex Grass` checkbox is checked and that the `Texture size Min` is set to `32`.
 Not setting this to 32 will result in no grass billboards being created.

 Press `Start` and allow the tool to generate the textures.
 Once completed, it will ask if you want to `Exit` or `Zip&Exit`.
 Choose `Exit` as you can achieve much better compression via 7Zip.
 Copy the data from your output folder into a new mod and activate it.